artichoke/artichoke/README.md

 source-compatible with [Ruby 2.6.3](https://github.com/ruby/ruby/tree/v2_6_3) and pass 100% of [ruby/spec](/spec-runner/spec/ruby).

 Artichoke is a work-in-progress.
-When complete, Artichoke will differ from MRI in the following ways:
+When complete, Artichoke will improve upon MRI in the following ways:

 - True parallelism with no GIL.